Callaway Nuclear Generating Station

 The Callaway Plant is a nuclear power plant located in Callaway County, Missouri.
 The plant is Missouri's only nuclear power plant and is close to Fulton, Missouri.
 The 2767 acre site began operations on December 19, 1984.
 It generates electricity from one 1,190-megawatt Westinghouse four-loop pressurized water reactor and a General Electric turbine-generator.
 The Ameren Corporation owns and operates the plant through its subsidiary Ameren Missouri.
-It is one of several Westinghouse reactors designs called the "Standard Nuclear Unit Power Plant System," or SNUPPS.
+It is one of two Westinghouse reactors built on the "Standard Nuclear Unit Power Plant System" design, or SNUPPS, out of the six originally planned.

 The plant produces 1,279 electrical megawatts (MWe) of net power.
 As of 2019, Callaway has completed five "breaker-to-breaker" runs — operating from one refueling to the next without ever being out of service.
-It is one of only 26 U.S. reactors to achieve such a feat according to Ameren.
+It is one of only 26 U.S. reactors to achieve such a feat, according to Ameren.

 History

 On November 19, 2005, its workers finished replacing all four steam generators in 63 days, 13 hours, a world record for a four-loop plant.

 In 2014, the Nuclear Regulatory Commission tests found contaminated ground water near the site.

 The plant experienced three unplanned shutdowns in 2020.
-On December 24, 2020, an electric fault on the non-safety main generator caused an extensive outage requiring the replacement of significant components.
-The components were replaced, inspected, and tested during subsequent months.
-According to NRC inspection reports, on August 2, 2021, the reactor was restarted.
-Two days later on August 4, 2021, the main turbine generator was synchronized with the electrical grid and on August 8, the plant reached rated thermal power.
+On December 24, 2020, an electric fault on the non-safety main generator caused an extensive outage.
+Various components were replaced, inspected, and tested, and the reactor was restarted on August 2, 2021.
+Two days later, the main turbine generator was synchronized with the electrical grid and on August 8, the plant reached rated thermal power.

-According to Ameren, Callaway accounted for 23% of the utility's generation mix in 2022.
+According to Ameren, Callaway produced for 23% of the utility's electricity in 2022.